Catel/Catel.Docs/src/vnext/catel-core/data-handling/modelbase.md

 # ModelBase

-The *ModelBase* (previously known as the *DataObjectBase)* class is a generic base class that can be used for all your data classes.
+The *ModelBase* class is a generic base class that can be used for all your data classes.

 -   **Fully serializable**
     It is now really easy to store objects on disk or serialize them into memory, either binary or in XML.
 The data object supports this out of the box, and automatically handles the (de)serialization.